Hackberry Psyllids: What They Are & How to Remove Them

 For chronic, high-volume invasions, removing or aggressively pruning female hackberry trees within approximately 150 feet of your home provides the only permanent solution.
 This approach eliminates the source rather than treating symptoms.

-Consider starting with selective pruning to reduce gall-producing branches before committing to complete removal.
+Talk to an ISA-certified arborist before removing any mature trees.
+Start with selective pruning to reduce gall-producing branches before going to full removal.

 Better Termite & Pest Control’s Approach to Hackberry Psyllids